Skip to content

 Why should you visit the Topkapi Palace?

-Before you visit the Topkapi Palace, make sure you get prepared for exclusive access to the museum here, which hosts an extraordinary collection of jewelry, manuscripts, beautiful calligraphy art pieces, war costumes belonging to sultans of this time.
+Before you visit the Topkapi Palace, make sure you prepare for exclusive access to the museum.
+The museum hosts an extraordinary collection of jewellery, manuscripts, beautiful calligraphy art pieces, and war costumes belonging to the sultans of the time.

-Once moving through the gate, you will be in the courtyard of the palace.
+Once moving through the gate, you will be in the palace courtyard.
 On your right, you can find Hagia Irene, the oldest church of the Byzantine Empire.
-After passing all the greeny landscape here, the castle starts to show up, which was the principal residence of Ottoman Sultans over time.
+After passing through the green landscape, the castle starts to show up, which was the principal residence of Ottoman Sultans over time.

-Surrounded by a massive wall, the Topkapi Palace will give you an overview of Sultans used their supreme hub as a defensive bulwark against their adversaries.
+Surrounded by a massive wall, the Topkapi Palace shows how Sultans used their supreme hub as a defensive bulwark against their adversaries.

 Things to Do:

-• Explore Haram, one of the most beautiful sections of the palace (which costs you some extra expense, but in the end, it will be rewarding).
+• Explore Haram, one of the most beautiful sections of the palace (it will cost you some extra expense, but it will be rewarding in the end).

-• Discover the Imperial Council, which will provide you with answers to all of your questions regarding how emperors celebrated significant occasions such as marriages and other ceremonies to welcome ambassadors.
+• Discover the Imperial Council, which will answer all your questions about how emperors celebrated significant occasions such as marriages and other ceremonies to welcome ambassadors.

-• Increase your scale of knowledge and know more about the weapons used by the Ottoman army.
+• Increase your knowledge scale and know more about the weapons used by the Ottoman army.

-• Enjoy discovering one of the world’s wealthiest and most valuable Islamic collections, including diamond and other golden pieces.
+• Enjoy discovering one of the world’s wealthiest and most valuable Islamic collections, including diamonds and other golden pieces.

 • To get a feel for what it’s like to be in an empire palace, visit the palace kitchens stuffed with high-end utensils, porcelain kitchen collections, and other unique gifts.